Autumn family fun at Knole

 It’s back!
 The most exciting night of the year when museums, galleries and historic houses throw open their doors after dark.
 At Knole visitors can climb the Gatehouse Tower and explore Eddy Sackville-West’s former rooms, before taking in a starlit view of the park from the rooftop.
 A series of after-dark park walks will seek out Knole’s resident bat population with our expert ecologist.
 Don’t forget to finish the evening with a warming hot chocolate in Green Court.

-Saturday 28 October from 6pm – 8.30pm.
+Saturday 28 October from 5pm – 8.30pm.
 Last entry at 8pm.
 Normal admission charges to the Gatehouse Tower apply (free to National Trust members).
-Walks cost £5 per person and are available to book on the night on a first come first served basis.
-The deer keeping walk will set off at 5pm concentrating on the autumn rut.
-Bat discovery walks will set off at 5.45pm, 6.45pm and 7.45pm (bat detectors provided).
+Walks cost £5 per person and are available to book from 5pm on the night, on a first come first served basis.
+The walks aren't recommended for children under age 5.
+The deer keeping walk will set off at 5.45pm concentrating on the autumn rut with Dom, Knole's park and deer keeper.
+Bat discovery walks will set off at 5.45pm, 6.45pm and 7.45pm (bat detectors will be provided) with Alex, our expert ecologist.
 Please bring a torch if you are joining a guided walk.